numba/numba/docs/source/user/jitclass.rst

 elements.
 Method type annotations (e.g. those of ``__init__`` above) are ignored.

-Numba requires knowing the dtype and rank of numpy arrays, which cannot currently be expressed with type annotations.
-Because of this, numpy arrays need to be included in the ``spec`` explicitly.
+Numba requires knowing the dtype and rank of NumPy arrays, which cannot currently be expressed with type annotations.
+Because of this, NumPy arrays need to be included in the ``spec`` explicitly.